sayonUsman/house-hunter/README.md

 # Features of This Web App
-1. Self-created authentication system has been used
+1. Self-created authentication system has been used.
-2. From this website, a house owner can add, delete, update and view his house details as a user.
+2. From this website, a house renter can book a house and view the house details.
-3. From this website, a house renter can book a house and view the house details.
+3. From this website, a house owner can add, delete, update and view his house details as a user.